knownorigin/docs.knownorigin.io/docs/guide/code-of-conduct.md

 * Treat all members of the community with respect
 * If problems arise, talk to each other first and try to come to an understanding
+* Do not threaten or attack any community member or member of the KO team
+* Wash trading, price exploitation or manipulation will not be tolerated
-* Be inclusive, non-judgemental and polite to all
+* Be inclusive, non-judgemental and polite - civil discussion should be possible without attacking each other on a personal level
 * Flag scams, fakes and other problems to the wider community in order to get them resolved as quick as possible
-* Do not threaten or attack any community member or member of the KO team

 ### For creatives